Ender-Development/PatchouliBooks/NOTES.md

 This is a good one.
 If you want to display a crafting recipe in a book, you need to provide the recipe id.
 The problem with that is if a mod like [CraftTweaker](https://www.curseforge.com/minecraft/mc-mods/crafttweaker) or [GroovyScript](https://www.curseforge.com/minecraft/mc-mods/groovyscripts) changes the recipe, the id changes and the book cant't display the recipe anymore.
 If Patchouli can't find a recipe with the provided String my mixin queries the recipe registry and looks for a crafting recipe with that item as output.
 If it finds one it returns it's recipe id.
 This way I can display the recipe without the need of providing the recipe id and I only need to provide the item id.

 ![Note](https://img.shields.io/badge/-Note-green)
 Small addition: After switching to my own version of the book pages I added a config option to enable this mixin for all Patchouli Books.
 This may be useful, if a modpack maker changes a recipe of an item which is displayed in a book.
-This would break the display of the recipe, but with this mixin enabled it would still display the recipe correctly.
+This would break the display of the recipe, but with this mixin enabled it would still display the recipe correctly (as long as it is a crafting recipe).
 It is disabled by default, as I haven't tested it with other mods yet.

 ### [PageSpotlightMixin](https://github.com/Ender-Development/PatchouliBooks/tree/master/src/main/java/io/enderdev/patchoulibooks/mixins/patchouli/PageSpotlightMixin.java)